 UPSC EPFO APFC Exam Analysis

-- The difficulty level of the UPSC EPFO APFC 2023 exam ranged from moderate to difficult, with a majority of the questions leaning towards the harder side.
+- The difficulty level of the UPSC EPFO APFC 2025 exam ranged from moderate to difficult, with a majority of the questions leaning towards the harder side.

-- As is typical of UPSC exams, it tested a mix of factual knowledge, conceptual understanding, and analytical skills.
+- As is typical of UPSC exams, it tested a mix off actual knowledge, conceptual understanding, and analytical skills.

 - Most questions were concept-based, requiring the application of knowledge to solve them.